 So, with chatbots, businesses can easily use messengers to communicate with leads and clients on the platform they already like and know.

+What is chatbot?
 Chatbots are computer programs that simulate human communication.
-There are 3 main types of chatbots: rule-based, intellectually independent and AI-powered bots.
-Based on the type, bots use AI, ML and NLP mechanisms.
+There are 3 main types of chatbots: rule-based, intellectually independent, and AI-powered bots.
+Based on the type, bots use AI, ML, and NLP mechanisms.

 Today, the number of chatbots on Facebook keeps growing, and more and more brands are starting to understand the main business benefits of chatbots.